 Latvia is always a running joke on Reddit.
 “Potato” is always the punchline and there’s even a subreddit called Latvian Jokes. (“Two latvian look at clouds.
 One see potato.
 Other see impossible dream.
 Is same cloud.”)

 Honestly, I didn’t expect much in terms of food, but Riga was one of my favorite food destinations of my summer in Europe!

 And because the prices are so cheap, you can splurge a little bit.
 When we were in the basement pub at Folkklubs, delicious main dishes cost about 6 EUR ($7) each.
 In a high-end restaurant in the old town, main dishes like venison stew cost about 15 EUR ($18 USD).

 Riga’s Central Market is very much worth a visit.
 The food is fresh and prices are super-cheap.

 I’m a pickle fiend — always have been.
 (Except for sweet pickles.
 Blech.)
 As you might imagine, Latvia knows how to pickle just about everything.

 At one point while on our walking tour, I broke away, bought a pickle (for something ridiculous like 20 cents) and walked back to the group.
 My mom and sister turned around and saw me standing there, chomping on a pickle like it was the most normal thing in the world, and they burst out laughing.

 This lady is one of Riga’s most beloved street performers.
 Every day she turns on a boom box with traditional music and dances in place.
-She cleans up quite nicely.

 People-watching in Latvia was always interesting!
 You’d see old babushka ladies walking arm in arm, gorgeous young women in high heels and cutting edge couture, and families strolling together.
 Always something to look at.